-On each discussion thread, you can earn up to twenty points for your contributions.
-To get a high discussion grade, you must read a significant number of your classmates' posts (that's worth half of the points), and your answers must reflect real thought and deepen the conversation (that's the other half of the points).
+On each discussion thread, you can earn up to ten points for your contributions.
+To get a high discussion grade, you must read a significant number of your classmates' posts, and your answers must reflect real thought and deepen the conversation.
 Therefore keep the following in mind:

-- Fully explain and elaborate your points, using examples, evidence and logic to explain.
+- Say something that will contribute to a meaningful discussion--this requires time and thought!
+Thoroughly reflect on and think about the point you are making. - Fully explain and elaborate your points, using examples, evidence and logic to explain.
 Rely on evidence whenever possible, as this course is a social science course, and you are learning the social science perspective.
 Speak with precision regarding your meaning, rather than being vague or general. - Respond to the topic, not the author.
-This does not mean you should ignore the person who wrote the original post, but it means you need to focus on the ideas in the post and how to further the conversation on the topic, not tell the author what you think of his or her post.

-- Place your reaction in the context of the discussion.
+This does not mean you should ignore the person who wrote the original post, but it means you need to focus on the ideas in the post and how to further the conversation on the topic, not tell the author what you think of his or her post. - Place your reaction in the context of the discussion.
 Make sure that you clearly connect your response to the week's (or previous weeks') themes. - Copy and paste the section of another person's posting that you are responding to into your message box as needed.
 By doing this, you will ensure that the flow of the discussion is followed by all. - Minimize prejudices, biases, unfounded beliefs, and too much reliance on emotional reactions, which can sidetrack good sound judgment and opinions rooted in your learning and in the sociological perspective.
 It is easy for bias, belief and emotion to dominate a discussion because we have existing emotions around the topic at hand, or because we fall prey to "reductionism" (seeing individuals as causes of their predicaments, which have social roots and solutions). - Feel free to be personal and interpersonal on the threads, in addition to substantive discussion.
 This aspect of discussion helps the group bond as a community.
 Remember, too, that you will apply many of the topics to your own social worlds.
 Be careful, however, not to go WAY off on a personal tangent--stay focused on the topic.
 If you want to carry on a more personal discussion, use the "other" forum on the discussion site.
 The assignment forums are reserved for analyzing the assignment of the week.